 -Type I DM: the insulin-producing cells of the pancreas are damaged and produce little or no insulin, therefore glucose is not able to enter the cells and be burned for energy.
 People with this type of diabetes must use insulin injections to control their blood glucose levels.
 This type of diabetes is more common between the ages of 20-30 but can occur at any age.

 -Type 2 DM: the insulin-producing cells of the pancreas either don’t produce enough insulin or the insulin does not work properly.
 Blood glucose levels can be controlled in a variety of ways, including diet and exercise, oral medication or insulin injections.
 This type of DM is more common and accounts for 9 out of 10 people diagnosed with diabetes.

 The exact causes of diabetes are not known.
 However, there are many factors that may increase your chances of getting diabetes.
 Some of these risk factors include a family history of diabetes, being overweight, use of certain medications including steroids, physical illness or stress are all some of the risk factors that can increase your likelihood of getting diabetes.

-Because of the negative long term health effects of diabetes, early detection and management are essential in preventing long term complications.
-Diabetes mellitus is a lifelong illness and there is no cure, but Type 2 diabetes can often be controlled with weight management, nutrition and exercise.
-For more information form the American Diabetes Association go www.diabetes.org.
+Because of the negative long-term health effects of diabetes, early detection and management are essential in preventing long-term complications.
+Diabetes mellitus is a lifelong illness and there is no cure, but Type 2 diabetes can often be controlled with weight management, nutrition, and exercise.
+For more information from the American Diabetes Association go www.diabetes.org.